No matter how effective your ads, landing pages, and emails are, some of your leads are going to disengage over time. It’s inevitable.

 Whenever you invest in lead generation, it’s important that you have a plan in place for getting and keeping those leads engaged.
 A lead nurture or drip campaign is a good place to start, but creating a re-engagement campaign is part of maintaining a healthy list.

-Maybe you got a bunch of leads from a partner email you sent over the holidays, or an ad campaign you ran months ago.
+Maybe you got a bunch of leads from a partner email you sent during a special event, or an ad campaign you ran months ago.
 And now your new subscribers are ignoring you.
 A good re-engagement campaign quietly runs in the background, helping you maximize the value of any leads you acquire and ensuring you don’t keep leads that aren’t doing anything for you.

 Every email list naturally loses engagement over time.
 If you don’t do anything about it, your ratio of unengaged to engaged users can steadily increase.
 But as a small percentage of your subscribers disengage, you can recover some of them with a re-engagement campaign, slowing the attrition.